Special Force (2003 video game)

 Special Force (القوة الخاصة) is a 2003 first-person shooter produced by the Central Internet Bureau of Hezbollah, a Lebanese Islamist militant group.
 The game recreates battles from the South Lebanon conflict between Hezbollah and Israel, with the player assuming the role of a Hezbollah fighter tasked with defeating Israeli soldiers.
 Hezbollah conceived the game immediately after the conflict ended in 2000 and developed it with the company Hadeel over more than two years.

 Special Force was released in February 2003 in several Arab countries and sold 18,000 copies by September.
 Regarded as propaganda and a recruitment tool, the game was condemned by Jewish organisations and Israeli officials.
 It was cited as a role reversal of games like America's Army and noted for its outdated technology.
 Special Force 2: Tale of the Truthful Pledge, a sequel based on the 2006 Lebanon War between the same sides, was released in August 2007 to limited success.

 Gameplay

 The game's training mission has the player shoot posters of Israeli officials like Shaul Mofaz.

 Special Force is a first-person shooter set during the South Lebanon conflict fought between Israel and Hezbollah.
 The latter is a Lebanese Islamist militant group classified by some countries as a terrorist organisation.
-The game recreates several Hezbollah operations that occurred during the conflict, including their geographic locations, weather conditions, land mine arrangements, and number of combatants.
+The game recreates several Hezbollah operations that occurred during the conflict, including their geographic locations, weather conditions, land mine arrangements, and numbers of combatants.
 The player takes the role of a Hezbollah fighter.
 At the start of each mission, the narrative is furthered through a text briefing.
 There are three missions, consisting mostly of street clashes.
 In combat, the player uses a knife, a pistol, Kalashnikov rifles, and hand grenades against Israeli soldiers and their Merkava tanks and Boeing AH-64 Apache helicopters.

 In the training mode, the player practices shooting at posters of prominent Israeli political and military figures (including the prime minister Ariel Sharon, defence minister Shaul Mofaz, and former prime minister Ehud Barak) to obtain points.
-Upon completing the game, the player is virtually awarded a medal and a certificate from Hezbollah leader Hassan Nasrallah, as well as shown some Hezbollah fighters, described as martyrs, that were killed during the conflict.
+Upon completing the game, the player is virtually awarded a medal and a certificate from Hezbollah leader Hassan Nasrallah, as well as shown some Hezbollah fighters, described as martyrs, who were killed during the conflict.
 The game is playable in Arabic, English, French, and Farsi.